Starring: Keifer Sutherland, Donald Sutherland, Michael Wincott, Demi Moore

 Director: Jon Cassar

-Mood: If you’re feeling extra Canadian and want to watch a Western that gives you all the Great White North vibes but also for some reason really want to see Donald Sutherland berate Kiefer for like an hour straight.
+Mood: If you’re feeling extra Canadian and want to watch a powerful Western that gives you all the Great White North vibes but also all the feels thanks to the Sutherlands.

 Forsaken was another of my $5 DVD bin rescues.
 I spotted it shortly after enjoying Donald in Dawn Rider, and you can’t really go wrong with Kiefer.

 But months passed and I never watched it.
 I’d go on a Kirk Douglas bender, or a James Garner bender, or watch the first season of Deadwood for the third time… for some reason, basically every other Western in my collection was more enticing.

 Now I’ve seen Forsaken three times.
 And let me tell you, it gets better and better on every viewing.
 It’s a heartbreaking father-son story, on top of a beautifully shot Western, on top of a man’s bloody journey to redemption.

 Forsaken opens with a super dark scene where a woman is howling in agony while a man holds the body of a teenage boy covered in blood.
 That was the single glimpse you get of the past that John Henry Clayton (Kiefer Sutherland) is trying to leave behind.

 John Henry rides through a gorgeous Alberta landscape to his hometown, intending to repair his relationship with his parents.
 Reverend Samuel Clayton (Donald Sutherland) steps out onto his porch, and the smile immediately slips from his face at the sight of his son.
 Yikes.

 He says, “your mother is dead”, then turns and goes inside.
 That’s pretty much the mood for the first half hour – John Henry trying to live a ‘normal’ life working the farm like his ma would have wanted, and the Reverend venting 10 years of disappointment, shame, and misunderstanding.